mocaccinoOS/website/content/en/docs/Desktop/waydroid.md

 $ sudo luet install apps/waydroid-gapps
 ```

-We need to pass some arguements to the GRUB bootloader.
+We need to pass some arguments to the GRUB bootloader.
-Edit /etc/default/grub and find GRUB_CMDLINE_LINUX and add:
+Edit /etc/default/grub with your preferred text editor (e.g., sudo nano /etc/default/grub) and find GRUB_CMDLINE_LINUX and add:

 ```bash
 binder.devices=binder,hwbinder,vndbinder